praveen4g0/productize-pipelines/README.md

   - This file holds the general configuration about cloning and sync the source code. `*_UPSTREAM_URL` and `*_UPSTREAM_BRANCH` holds upstream pipeline's, trigger's, operator's repo URL and branch to clone.
 * **[image-config.yaml](./image-config.yaml)**:
   - This file holds the configuration for building and mirroring images for pipelines, triggers, operators, operator's metadata and catalog components.
-  - `replace`: This attribute determins how to generate `ENV` var for operator's container image, so images could be overriden as per the [operator configuration](https://github.com/openshift/tektoncd-pipeline-operator#override-images).
+  - `replace`: This attribute determines how to generate `ENV` var for operator's container image, so images could be overriden as per the [operator configuration](https://github.com/openshift/tektoncd-pipeline-operator#override-images).
 Example
      ```
      components:
       pipelines: